thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

-## Installing Arrowhead on a Ubuntu Server using Debian Packages
+## Installing Arrowhead on a Debian based Linux distribution

+Currently, this guide is known to work on Ubuntu Server 18.04 and Rasbian 2018-11-13, but it will likely work on other version and Debian based Linux distribution also.
+The following is a quick guide on the essentials.

+Note Rasbian installation has only been attempted with the included mysql-server and openjdk-9-jre-headless packages so far.
+Also you should use Arrowhead packages after 19.11.2018, due to a bug with logname in earlier versions.

-### 1. Install Ubuntu Server (18.04)
+### 1. Install Linux

-Do a normal installation of Ubuntu server, remember to update:
+Do a normal installation of Linux, and remember to update afterwards:

 `sudo apt update && sudo apt dist-upgrade`